What are Drug Stimulants?

-Stimulants are substances that increase, or stimulate the normal activity of the central nervous system.
+Stimulants are substances that increase or stimulate the normal activity of the central nervous system.
 In other words, they increase the normal level of awareness, alertness and energy in one’s mind and body.
-They usually have side-effects and if you take them for an extended period of time, you may become dependent upon them.
-There are both legal and illegal stimulants.Legal stimulants include:
+They usually have side effects and if you take them for an extended period of time, you may become dependent upon them.
+A list of drug stimulants for both legal and illegal stimulants are mentioned below.

 - Nicotine(found in tobacco products)

 - Prescription Amphetamines used to treat ADD or ADHD, such as Adderall, Desoxyn, Dexedrine.

 Illegal stimulants such as methamphetamine, crack, cocaine or ecstasy are extremely addictive.
 They cause extreme levels of energy, mind racing, heart racing, elevated mood and a sense of euphoria.
 Side effects include loss of appetite, insomnia, and weight loss.

 While under the influence of these controlled substances you may become overly sexually active and often have unprotected sex.
 You may also find yourself involved in criminal activity in an attempt to support your habit.
 Generally, a drug intervention is required to begin the recovery process from these addictions.

 Illegal Stimulants include, but are not limited to:

 These drugs are not approved by FDA to treat stimulant addiction but require further research.
 Drugs are: